 What Chinese slang words are trending for 2022?!
 The post idea came from the question I often get from my students- “how do I sound like a native speaker?”
-In addition to words learned from the textbooks, the important thing to sound like a native is to pick up Chinese slang words.
+In addition to words learned from textbooks, the important thing to sound like a native is to pick up Chinese slang words.
 It happens when you feel you know every single word in a phrase, but when they are combined, you are not so sure what it means.
 It’s most likely it’s Chinese slang.

 Internet Slang with Letters

-Chinese Internet slang words take place mostly in the social media in China.
+Chinese Internet slang words take place mostly in social media in China.
 The popular social media in China is WeChat, Sina Weibo, Tencent QQ.
 Of course, Instagram, Youtube, Facebook, and Twitter also have a huge pool of users too.

 - YYDS (永远的神)(永远滴神)

 The YYDS meaning in Chinese is eternal god.
 YYDS is acronym for Yǒng Yuǎn De Shén (永远的神).
 It’s similar to “the greatest of all time (G.O.A.T)” in English slang.
 This phrase is used to praise an object, something or someone awesome like an eternal god.
 If you want to say extraordinary, magnificent, amazing, etc., you may use YYDS instead.

 这首歌他唱的真好听， YYDS呀！(zhè shǒu gē tā chàng de zhēn hǎo tīng, YYDS ya!)

 He sings this song so well, like an eternal god!

 The Chinese slang, XSWL, is from the acronym “xiào sǐ wǒ le ” in pinyin.
 The literal meaning of XSWL is “laugh to death” which refer to something so funny and hilarious, that the person is laughing so hard.